mebeim/aoc/2019/README.md

 The above strategy fails for a situation like the following:

     @
-    ### # ##  ##### => Should not jump right away, but wait one more step first.
+    ### # ##  #####  => Should not jump right away, but wait two more steps first.
      ABCD

-but with the limited amount of knowledge that we have (only the next 4 cells), it is impossible to predict such a situation.
+...but with the limited amount of knowledge that we have (only the next 4 cells), it is impossible to predict such a situation.
 Therefore it makes sense to make the assumption that this will never happen.
 I know, figuring out constraints based on the expected solution is more meta-puzzling than it should, but bear with me.

 The solution we just thought of can be seen as a simple boolean equation: